 AU Alumna publishes her research and continues studies at Wright State University

 What was the most valuable aspect of working on your research project?
 The two most valuable aspects of this research project were the technical skills and the confidence that I gained from completing the project.
 I learned so much over the course of this project about how to conduct research in the lab, develop timelines, set deadlines, record data for later use, and how to combine everything into a paper that was eventually published.
 I also learned many technical skills specific to laboratory methods, instrumentation, data analysis, quality control, and even cleaning that will be used throughout my entire career as a scientist.
-Upon completing the project, I gained much more confidence in myself and...Read more
+Upon completing the project,...Read more